areleu/vencopy/docs/software/flexEstimator.rst

 This profile may later be scaled by the number of vehicles in an EV fleet to calculate the fleet uncontrolled charging electric flow.

-Profile for electric demand `electricPowerProfile`
+Profile for electric demand `drain`
 #################################################################

 General description